maria-antoniak/goodreads-scraper/README.md

 This will create a directory called `test-output` in which you'll find the scraped books and reviews.

-<br><br>

 # Scraping Goodreads Book ids

-You can use the Python script `get_book_ids.py` to collect book ids which can then be used as input to any of the above scripts.
+You can use the service `book_id` to collect book ids which can then be used as input to any of the above services.

 ### Input

-This script takes as input a list of queries (the default location is here `get_book_ids/input/goodreads_queries.txt`), stored as plain text with one `book_title - book_author` per line.
-The delimiter can be whatever you wish, but it must be specified in the config file here: `config.ini` (the default is " - ")
+This service takes as input a list of queries stored as plain text with one `book_title - book_author` per line.
+The default location of this file is `user_io/input/goodreads_queries.txt` The delimiter can be whatever you wish, but it must be specified in the config file: `config.ini` (the default is " - ")

 ### Output

-For matches, this script outputs a book id for each book here `get_book_ids/output/matches/matches.txt` For no matches, the script outputs the original query here `get_book_ids/output/no_matches/no_matches.txt`
+For matches, this script outputs a book id for each book here `user_io/output/matches/matches.txt` For no matches, the script outputs the original query here `user_io/output/matches/no_matches.txt`

 ### Usage

-`python get_book_ids.py`
+`python main.py -s book_id`

-Should you wish to change the match percentages, you can do so in the `config.ini`.
+Should you wish to change the match percentages or output paths, you can do so in the `config.ini`.

 Percentages are currently set as follows: